SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

     > As SAP Integration Suite has to be pulled for monitoring information from SAP Cloud ALM and this set up isn’t configured by default the instance has to be registered manually.

-In this exercise, you will learn how to register a Cloud Integration instance in SAP Cloud ALM.
+In this exercise, you will learn how to register a Cloud Integration instance in Landscape Management Service (LMS.

 0. If not already done, please